10 Risky Jobs for Your Lungs

 "We think about 30% of farmers who grow crops in this way have had that at some point," Von Essen says.
 Workers in hog and chicken barns sometimes get an asthma-like syndrome.

-"Dust and ammonia levels together seem to be risk factors," Von Essen says.
+"Dust and ammonia levels together seem to be risk factors," she says.
 Keep grain from getting damp, ensure adequate ventilation, and wear a respirator.

 People who work in auto body shops are often exposed to chemicals known as isocyanates.
 They're a significant cause of occupational asthma.